Alan Cameron AO

 Dr. Kate Cornick

-Sandy is a product coach with Product Space.
-She coaches people, teams, and leaders in agile and new ways of working and in optimising how organisations bring their digital products to market.
+Sandra Davey is a product coach with Organa Minds Pty Ltd. She coaches people, teams and leaders in Agile and new ways of working and in optimising how organisations bring their digital products to market.

-She joined the Board of CHOICE in 2012 and was elected Chair in 2017.
-Sandy chairs CHOICE’s Governance Committee, Investment Committee, and Commercial Sustainability Committee.
-Her past roles have included a two-year stint chairing the rebirth of Australia’s Internet governance community, NetThing (previously auIGF), serving as Director and Chair of the Australian Interactive Media Industry Association (AIMIA), and as an inaugural Director of the Australian Domain Name Authority (auDA).
+Her past roles include Director and then Chair of CHOICE, two years chairing the rebirth of Australia’s Internet governance community, NetThing (previously auIGF), serving as Director and Chair of the Australian Interactive Media Industry Association and as an inaugural Director of auDA when it was known as the Australian Domain Name Authority.
+She is a current Director of Screenrights and Committee member of NetThing.

-Peter is an Australian internet veteran and passionate internet advocate having “built the internet in Australia” in 1989 as employee #2 at the Australian Academic and Research Network (AARNet).
+Peter Elford is an Australian Internet veteran and passionate Internet advocate having “built the Internet in Australia” in 1989 as the second employee at the Australian Academic and Research Network (AARNet).

-Angelo has been directly involved in the domain name industry for over 12 years with experience in registrar accreditations and operations, registry functions, policy implementation and registrant support.
+Angelo Giuffrida has been directly involved in the domain name industry for over 13 years with experience in registrar accreditations and operations, registry functions, policy implementation and registrant support.

-Alongside his non-executive Director position at the .au Domain Administration, Angelo is also the Chief Executive Officer and Co-founder of VentraIP Australia, Synergy Wholesale and Zuver, making it the largest privately owned auDA accredited registrar group.
-Utilising his breadth of industry knowledge and experience to represent the best interests of all auDA stakeholders, Angelo is focused on delivering outcomes that benefit all community interests and the Australian digital economy.
+Angelo is the co-founder and co-CEO of Nexigen Digital which includes Synergy Wholesale and Digital Eagles.
+Utilising his breadth of industry knowledge and experience, Angelo represents the best interests of all auDA stakeholders.
+He is focused on delivering outcomes that benefit all community interests and the Australian digital economy.

-Matt has also held executive positions at Macquarie Telecom Group and leadership roles at the Australian Competition & Consumer Commission, United Energy and the airline sector.
-He is currently a Non-Executive Director and Trustee of the McClelland Gallery + Sculpture Park, Board Member of The Macfarlane Fund and Principal of Healy Advisory.
+Matthew has also held executive positions at Macquarie Telecom Group and leadership roles at the Australian Competition and Consumer Commission, United Energy and in the airline sector.
+He is currently a Non-Executive Director of Eco-Markets Australia Ltd, Non-Executive Director and Trustee of the McClelland Sculpture Park+Gallery, Board Member of The Macfarlane Fund and Principal of Healy Advisory.

 Dr. Alice McCleary

-Alice is a Chartered Accountant and has been a professional company director for over 20 years.
-She was a corporate tax partner at Coopers & Lybrand (now PwC), was seconded to the Ralph Review of Business Taxes in the late 1990s and was the first female president of the Taxation Institute of Australia.
+Alice McCleary is a Chartered Accountant and has been a professional company director for over 20 years.
+She was formerly a corporate tax partner at Coopers & Lybrand (now PwC), and was the first female President of the Taxation Institute of Australia.

-Her directorship career covers ASX companies, NFPs, industry associations and government bodies.
-She was Deputy Chancellor of the University of South Australia and represented Australia for several years on the International Ethics Standards Board for Accountants, based in New York.
-She was a founding director of National ICT Australia Limited (NICTA), a research body funded by state and federal governments to improve the reach and quality of Australia’s IT research.
-NICTA has now been incorporated into CSIRO.
-Alice’s professional interests include strategic thinking, stakeholder reporting, ethical business practice and improving governance processes.
+Her directorship career covers ASX companies, NFPs, industry associations and government bodies, and she was a founding director of National ICT Australia Limited (NICTA), a research body funded by state and federal governments to improve the reach and quality of Australia’s IT research.

 Board observer protocol